• Main

 1.4

-<- MASS::Animals
+Animals <- MASS::Animals

-Animals <- rbind(Animals, sqrt(Animals), Animals^0.1, log(Animals))
+manyMals <- rbind(Animals, sqrt(Animals), Animals^0.1, log(Animals))

-manyMals $transgp <- rep(c("Untransformed", "Square root transform",
+manyMals$transgp <- rep(c("Untransformed", "Square root transform",

-manyMals"Power transform, lambda=0.1", "log transform"),
+"Power transform, lambda=0.1", "log transform"),

 rep(nrow(Animals),4))

-$transgp <- with(manyMals, factor(transgp, levels=unique(transgp)))
+manyMals$transgp <- with(manyMals, factor(transgp, levels=unique(transgp)))

-manyMals::xyplot(brain~body|transgp, data=manyMals,
+lattice::xyplot(brain~body|transgp, data=manyMals,

-latticescales=list(relation='free'), layout=c(2,2))
+scales=list(relation='free'), layout=c(2,2))

 1.5